 Option 2: Using Google Sheets

 Using Google Sheets is a far better option for more complicated organizational charts.
-Follow these steps to build an org chart in Google Sheets:
+Follow these steps how to create an org chart in Google Sheets:

 1. Open a Google Sheet.